Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 print(student.introduce())

-• The introduce method returns a string (str).
+• introduce method returns string type (str).

 2. Specifying Type Hints for Class Attributes

 You can also write type hints for class-level attributes.
-Example:

 class School: